• Skip to primary navigation

 3. If any more brown bits have formed on the bottom of the pot, add some of the vegetable broth to deglaze the pan, using a wooden spoon or silicone spatula to scrape off the browned bits.

-4. Add the rest of the vegetable broth, potatoes, beans, bay leaves, the 1 teaspoon salt, and pepper then stir to combine.
+4. Add the rest of the vegetable broth, potatoes, beans, bay leaves, 1 teaspoon salt, and pepper then stir to combine.

 5. Bring to a boil, then lower to a simmer.